A simulation framework for SiPMs: Conclusions

 \section{Conclusions}

-The simulation framework presented in this work performs simulations of Silicon Photomultipliers (SiPM), Avalanche Photo-Diodes (APDs), and Multi-Pixel Photon Counters (MPPCs).
+The simulation framework presented in this work performs simulations of Silicon Photomultipliers.
 The framework models the time behavior of uncorrelated noise (Dark Count Rate) and correlated noise (afterpulsing and crosstalk) of the photosensor from characterization curves depending on temperature and over-voltage.
-The user can define a large area detector based on MPPCs, evaluate the noise contribution, and assess triggering systems based on the expected signal characteristics.
+The user can define a large area detector based on SiPM arrays, evaluate the noise contribution, and assess triggering systems based on the expected signal characteristics.

 We tested the noise modeling by comparing it with data from four SiPM, AFBR-S4N66P024M, S14160-6050HS, MICROFC-60035, and FBK NUV-HD3.
 We validated the noise amplitude distribution, the distribution of the relative time between consecutive pulses, and the noise level depending on the number of photoelectrons.